10-3-pursuit/project-startup-challenge-fullstack/README.md

 #### Planning Deliverables

-1. In the readme.md your Frontend Github Repo:
+In the readme.md your Frontend Github Repo:

 - You will create at least 5 User Stories
-- You will create 2 User Personas
+- You will create 2 User Personas showcasing users with similar but different needs

 Post your Github repo addresss in one your team channel in Slack.